 Right to Cancel Agreement: Student (or, if Student is a minor, his/her parent or legal guardian) may cancel this Agreement, and may receive a full or partial refund of the fees and costs paid as set forth herein.
-For the purpose of cancellation and refunds, the date of cancellation shall be the date which written notification of cancellation is delivered in person to the Academy's director; or, in the case of mailing the date on which the envelope containing written notification of cancellation is postmarked.
+For the purpose of cancellation and refunds, the date of cancellation shall be the date which written notification of cancellation is delivered in person to the Academy's director; or, in the case of mailing, the date on which the envelope containing written notification of cancellation is postmarked.

-Cancellation Within 7 Business Days: All monies paid to Academy on account of fees and costs shall be refunded if Student cancels his/her enrollment within 7 business days (defined to exclude Sundays and legal holidays) after the execution of this Enrollment Agreement, and regardless of whether or not the Student has started Program of Study.
+Cancellation Within Seven Business Days: All monies paid by a student to Del-Mar-Va Beauty Academy on account of fees and costs shall be refunded if Student cancels his/her enrollment within SEVEN (7) business days (defined to exclude Sundays and legal holidays) after the execution of this Enrollment Agreement, and regardless of whether or not the Student has started the Program of Study.

-Cancellation After Seven Business Days and Prior to Program of Study: If Student cancels his/her enrollment after SEVEN (7) business days (defined to exclude Sundays and legal holidays) after the execution of this Enrollment Agreement, and prior to beginning classes for the Program of Study, Student shall be refunded all monies paid to Academy on account of fees and costs less a registration or enrollment fee not to exceed 10% of the full cost of the Program of Study. (i.e., the Total Due as set forth herein.
+Cancellation After Seven Business Days and Prior to Program of Study: If Student cancels his/her enrollment after SEVEN (7) business days (defined to exclude Sundays and legal holidays) after the execution of the Enrollment Agreement, and prior to beginning classes for the Program of Study, Student shall be refunded all monies paid to Del-Mar-Va Beauty Academy on account of fees and costs less a registration fee not to exceed 10% of the full cost of the Program of Study. (i.e., the Total Due as set forth herein.)